 What would the Pojoaque Basin Regional Water Authority JPA do?
 Generally speaking, it would create the Authority as the "administering agency," define its purposes and powers, and prescribe the manner in which those powers are exercised.
-Under the current draft JPA, the Authority would be managed by a Board of Directors (Board), described below.
+The Authority would be managed by a Board of Directors (Board), described below.

 Has the public been involved in developing the draft JPA?
 Yes.
-The public has commented on previous County drafts of the JPA.
-In addition to some technical cleanup, previous public comments are partially responsible for the substantive changes to the draft JPA that:
+The public has commented on previous County drafts of the JPA as well as the draft considered by the Board of County Commissioners (BCC) at its October 25 and November 29, 2016, public meetings.
+Public comment is partially responsible for changes to the draft JPA that:

-- Strengthen the requirement that the Authority conform to County policies with respect to County customer billings, collections, and suspensions of service (JPA, Articles 6(D)-(E)); - Expanded Authority Board to include two (2) customers or future customers of the RWS (JPA, Article 6(A)); - Require the governing Board of the Authority to hold its meetings in the Pojoaque Basin (JPA, Article 6(F)); - Require advisory committees of the Board to comply with the NM Open Meetings Act (JPA, Article 6(J)); - Strengthen the dispute resolution and waiver of sovereign immunity provisions, so as to ensure that disputes under the JPA (and future agreements) are subject to binding resolution (JPA, Article 19); - Clarify the organizational structure of the Authority (JPA, Article 7)); - Require an Operational Stability Fund to protect against budget shortfalls, which must contain a minimum of one-year's operating costs after twenty years (JPA, Article 11(F)(3)); and - Require the Parties to appropriate for operations and maintenance money made available to them from the federal government (JPA, Article 26).
+- Strengthen the requirement that the Authority conform to County policies with respect to County customer billings, collections, and suspensions of service (JPA, Articles 5(D)-(E)); - Require the governing Board of the Authority to hold its meetings in the Pojoaque Basin (JPA, Article 6(F)); - Require advisory committees of the Board to comply with the NM Open Meetings Act (JPA, Article 6(J)); - Strengthen the dispute resolution and waiver of sovereign immunity provisions, so as to ensure that disputes under the JPA (and future agreements) are subject to binding resolution (JPA, Article 19); - Clarify the organizational structure of the Authority (JPA, Article 7)); - Require core public documents to be maintained on the Authority's website (and the County's website until the Authority has one) (JPA, Article 13(B)); - Require an Operational Stability Fund to protect against budget shortfalls, which must contain a minimum of one-year's operating costs after twenty years (JPA, Article 11(F)(3)); and - Require the Parties to appropriate for operations and maintenance money made available to them from the federal government (JPA, Article 26).